Lesson 1 of 5

 Sizing Example: $100k Portfolio

-You want to sell CSPs on AAPL at the $170 strike.
-Capital secured per contract = $17,000.
-At a 20% max allocation, you can commit $20,000, so you sell 1 contract.
-At 25%, you could sell 1 contract ($17k < $25k).
-Never sell 3 contracts -- that would be 51% of your account on a single name.
+Say you want to sell CSPs on AAPL at the $170 strike.
+Capital per contract = $17,000.
+With a $100k account at 20% max allocation, you can commit $20,000 -- that's 1 contract.
+At 25%, still 1 contract ($17k is under the $25k cap).
+Never, ever sell 3 contracts here -- that's $51,000, over half your account on a single name.
+I don't care how much you love AAPL.

 Portfolio-Level Caps